 - Share as you feel led in the reply box below.

-Revised Common Lectionary Readings for Sunday, January 30, 2022, the Fourth Sunday in Ordinary Time (Year C)
+Revised Common Lectionary Readings for Sunday, January 29, 2023, the Fourth Sunday in Ordinary Time (Year A)

 As you experience the practice of Praying the Lectionary, adopt a loving, caring, and compassionate stance.
 If the end of your prayer and meditation time is not pointing to love and hope, there is more work to do.
 Keep wrestling.
 God is faithful to your journey.
 Love and hope will emerge.
 Be gentle with yourself and befriend any judgment that arises in you.